 The closing scene of Good Will Hunting is a great example of how a boom crane camera movement can be used in a long take to follow the action of a character.
 A boom is used to follow Sean walk from upstairs to downstairs without cutting.

 Following the movement of the car with a boom and camera pan as the driver and passenger unknowingly drive it off the lot creates an enormous amount of suspense.
-The boom camera shot keeps the car within sight of the camera until it drives off frame, allowing the suspense to linger and grow.
+The boom camera shot keeps the car within sight until it drives off frame, allowing the suspense to linger and grow.

 Emotional Camera Movement